|Nutrition Facts (per serving)|

 Place the prepared pie on a baking sheet and transfer to the oven.
-Bake until the crust is golden brown and the filling begins bubbling up through the vents, about 45 minutes.
+Bake until the crust is golden brown, and the filling begins bubbling up through the vents, 35 to 45 minutes.
 Cool the pie on a rack before slicing and serving, about 10 minutes.

 Glass Bakeware Warning

-Do not use glass bakeware when broiling or when the oven is preheating (with the top element on) or when a recipe calls to add liquid to a hot pan, as glass may explode. .
+Do not use glass bakeware when broiling, or when a recipe calls for adding liquid to a hot pan, as glass may explode.
 Place a glass pie plate on an unheated baking sheet before placing the pie in the oven.
 Even if it states oven safe or heat resistant, tempered glass products can, and do, break occasionally.